Weldon B. Heyburn: Politics

 Heyburn was an unsuccessful Republican candidate for election in 1898 to the 56th Congress, losing to Silver Republican Edgar Wilson.
 In January 1903, Heyburn was elected by the Idaho Legislature to the U.S. Senate, defeating Democrat James Hawley, 50 to 17.
 Boise attorney William Borah was the runner-up for the Republican nomination, 28 to 22, and won the other Senate seat four years later.
 Others in the race were former Governor and Senator George Shoup, and Judge D.W.
 Standrod; both dropped out and gave their support to Heyburn.

 Heyburn was re-elected by the legislature January 1909, and was chairman of the Committee on Manufactures (58th through 62nd Congresses).
-During his career, he opposed Gifford Pinchot's call for national forests because he didn't agree with the federal government controlling vast amounts of land in western states.
+During his career, he opposed Gifford Pinchot's call for national forests because he did not agree with the federal government controlling vast amounts of land in western states.
 He also fought President Theodore Roosevelt on many of the Progressive Era ideas, such as an 8-hour work day and child welfare laws.

-The largest man in the Senate, Heyburn had collapsed on the Senate floor after delivering a speech in March 1912, and been in ill health for most of the year prior to his death at age 60 in Washington, D.C. on October 17.
+The largest man in the Senate, Heyburn had collapsed on the Senate floor after delivering a speech in March 1912, and been in ill health for most of the year prior to his death at age 60 in Washington, D.C., on October 17.
 He was interred at Birmingham-Lafayette Cemetery in Birmingham Township, Pennsylvania.